What is ADHD and How Can I Recognize it in My Child?

 Attention Deficit Hyperactivity Disorder (ADHD) is the most common neurobehavioral disorder in children and adolescents.
 Symptoms include difficulty staying focused, paying attention, controlling behaviour, or being organized.
-ADHD can make it difficult for a child to function at home or school.
+ADHD treatment can make it difficult for a child to function at home or school.
 It may also be associated with other problems such as anxiety and depression.
 If you want to know more about how to recognize Attention Deficit Hyperactivity Disorder in your child, keep reading!

 How Does ADHD Affect a Child?